stmar89/AlgEt/doc/ListOfCommands.md

 *checks if the order O is Gorenstein*

-# List of functions
+# List of instrinsics in IdealClassMonoid.m:
- in IdealClassMonoid.m.m:
 --

 <pre>